Liz Truss’s 10 worst gaffes and awkward moments

 Pork markets

-In her 2014 Conservative conference speech, the then-environment, food and rural affairs secretary looked very pleased to tell the crowd: “In December, I’ll be in Beijing opening up new pork markets.”
+In her now-notorious 2014 Conservative Party Conference speech, the then-environment, food and rural affairs secretary looked very pleased to tell the crowd: “In December, I’ll be in Beijing opening up new pork markets.”

 Ms Truss smiled to the watching Tory members for a few torturous seconds before they realised they were expected to applaud what was being presented as a triumph of Britain and China’s Golden Age.